 Yay!

-We decided to organize as an LLC after producing our first game aimed at preschool children, "Fishing For Phonics," for Android (it's free on Google Play).
+We decided to organize as an LLC after producing our first game aimed at preschool children, "Fishing For Phonics," for Android.
 It was originally written for our (then) preschool-age son to help him with learning the Alphabet.
 Since he enjoyed it, we thought other children might enjoy it, too.